bparanj/crystal/computer/electronics/components/resistor-uses.md

 Resistors are fundamental components in electronics with numerous applications.
-Here are some key uses of resistors in electronic circuits:
+Here are some uses of resistors in electronic circuits:

 1. Current limiting:
    - Protect sensitive components by limiting current flow